 - 1. OVR has closed a case for the participant or has stopped providing services to the participant; - 2.
-The participant was determined ineligible for OVR services; or - 3.
-For anyone eligible for IDEA services, it has been verified that the services are not available in a complete and approved Individualized Education Program (IEP) developed pursuant to IDEA.
+The participant was determined ineligible for OVR services; - 3.
+For anyone eligible for IDEA services, it has been verified that the services are not available in a complete and approved Individualized Education Program (IEP) developed pursuant to IDEA; or - 4.
+It has been determined that OVR services are not available.
+If OVR has not made an eligibility determination within 120 days of the referral being sent, then OVR services are considered to not be available to the participant.